All Topological Bands of All Nonmagnetic Stoichiometric Materials: Major Updates to the

-In addition to the basic search options based on chemical composition and ICSD accession codes previously implemented for Ref.~\onlinecite{AndreiMaterials}, we have for this work implemented advanced materials search criteria (see Fig.~\ref{fig:websitesearch}), which include: \begin{itemize} \item{The SG of the ICSD entry.} \item{The number of atoms in the unit cell (denoted as ``No. of elements'').} \item{The number of valence electrons.} \item{The direct and indirect band gaps at $E_{F}$.} \item{The dimensionality (point, line, or plane) of the high-symmetry manifold(s) containing the crossing point(s) at $E_{F}$ if the bulk at $E_{F}$ is an enforced topological semimetal (ES- or ESFD-classified).} \item{The number of times that the bands at $E_{F}$ cross the Fermi level along the plotted ${\bf k}$-path, subdivided by valence and conduction bands.} \item{The values of the stable SIs~\cite{FuKaneMele,FuKaneInversion,AshvinIndicators,HOTIChen,TMDHOTI,HOTIBismuth,ChenTCI,AshvinTCI,SlagerSymmetry,MTQC} if the bulk is an NLC- or SEBR-classified topological (crystalline) insulator at $E_{F}$ when the effects of SOC are incorporated (see \supappref{App:TQCReview_appendix}).} \end{itemize}
+In addition to the basic search options based on chemical composition and ICSD accession codes previously implemented for Ref.~\onlinecite{AndreiMaterials}, we have for this work implemented advanced materials search criteria (see Fig.~\ref{fig:websitesearch}), which include: \begin{itemize} \item{The SG of the ICSD entry.} \item{The number of atoms in the unit cell (denoted as ``No. of elements'').} \item{The number of valence electrons.} \item{The direct and indirect band gaps at $E_{F}$.} \item{The dimensionality (point, line, or plane) of the high-symmetry manifold(s) containing the crossing point(s) at $E_{F}$ if the bulk at $E_{F}$ is an enforced topological semimetal (ES- or ESFD-classified).} \item{The number of times that the bands at $E_{F}$ cross the Fermi level along the plotted ${\bf k}$-path, subdivided by valence and conduction bands.} \item{The values of the stable SIs~\cite{FuKaneMele,FuKaneInversion,AshvinIndicators,HOTIChen,TMDHOTI,HOTIBismuth,ChenTCI,AshvinTCI,SlagerSymmetry,MTQC} if the bulk is an NLC- or SEBR-classified topological (crystalline) insulator at $E_{F}$ when the effects of SOC are incorporated (see \supappref{App:TQCReview_appendix}).} \end{itemize} Importantly, users may simultaneously specify several advanced search criteria.
+For example, users may search for weak TIs that contain the element Bi and have $z$-directed weak-index vectors~\cite{FuKaneMele,FuKaneInversion,AdyWeak,MooreBalentsWeak,ChenTCI} by entering Bi into the ``Compound Contains'' bar while specifying the stable SIs $Z_{2w,1}=0$, $Z_{2w,2}=0$, and $Z_{2w,3}=1$ and either $Z_{4}=0$ or $Z_{4}=2$ in the ``Topological Insulator Filters'' in the ``Advanced Search'' drop-down menu (see Fig.~\ref{fig:websitesearch}).
+Further discussions regarding the differences between $Z_{4}=0$ and $Z_{4}=2$ weak TIs are provided in~\supappref{App:z4trivial}.